Contact-dependent growth inhibition: Type VI

-The Type VI Secretion System (T6SS) is widely spread amongst Gram-negative bacteria and consists of a protein complex, encoded by several different genes, forming "needle-like" structure capable of injecting effector molecules into neighbouring target cells similar to the contractile tail of the T4 bacteriophage.
-One T6SS may have several different effectors such as PAAR-domain toxins or Hcp toxins and some species can deliver these toxins into both prokaryotes and eukaryotes.
+The Type VI Secretion System T6SS is widely spread amongst Gram-negative bacteria and consists of a protein complex with 13 core components (TssA to TssM), forming a needle-like structure capable of injecting effector molecules into neighbouring target cells similar to the contractile tail of the T4 bacteriophage.
+The T6SS is capable of delivering effectors to both prokaryote and eukaryotes target cells.
+Upon contraction of the T6SS, effectors are transported across the cytosol of the bacteria cell into the target cells.
+Effectors are loaded onto this dynamic secretion system through interactions with Hcp, VgrG and PAAR-domains.
+The full list of T6SS effectors is not known.

 Rhs toxins

 The Rearrangement hotspot system (Rhs) exists in both Gram-negative and Gram-positive bacteria.
 Similar to CdiA, these systems consists of big proteins with a conserved N-terminal domain and a variable C-terminal toxin domain requiring a cognate immunity protein.
 Many Rhs systems contain PAAR-domains (Proline-Alanine-Alanine-Arginine) which can interact with the VgrG of the T6SS apparatus making it required for Rhs secretion.
 The name Rearrangement hotspots comes from the discovery when the system was first identified as elements on the E. coli chromosome that were continuously rearranging.
 The Gram-positive soil bacterium Bacillus subtilis possesses an Rhs homolog called Wall-associated protein A (WapA) capable of mediating CDI whilst requiring a cognate immunity protein, WapI, to prevent auto-inhibition.